 The machine I worked on had a pretty cream/bright orange color combo and minimum yellowing from UV damage.
 Typically, plastics from the later 20th century often did not have UV-protection additives in them and thus became discolored when exposed to sunlight due to UV damage.

 The machine DOES NOT come with a lid but instead with a Styrofoam layer to store all major and minor assesories.
 The row counter is detachable.
+A replacement can be purchased in my store.

 This model seems to be a less expensive alternative to Singer knitting machines (maybe this is why the solid lid is not included – just a card box and a Styrofoam layer for protection and storage) with punch card-based patterning capability.
 Thus, several assesories are not included in the standard setup, including all assesories for single-motif knitting (like yarn separators, point, and magic cams).
 The bed is also simplified and thus the tool holder and the knit leader are excluded as well.
 I think the reason the knit-leader was omitted for this model is to make the knitting machine not as overwhelming.
 Some knitters don’t even use knit leaders because they either do their calculations themselves or because they knit only straight items (blankets, scarves, hats, etc).